- This is a FREE PDF bra sewing pattern available to print on A4 or Letter paper format

 - Small business – possible with special terms, please get in touch

 Use our Bra Size Calculator to determine your bra and wire size.
 The calculator also says if your size is covered by the Maya bra pattern.
 Already drafted patterns are instantly available for download.
 Listed sizes but with no download link can be covered by their sister sizes.

-- PDF file contains pattern pieces only.
-It does not include sewing instruction.
+- PDF files contain pattern pieces only.
+They do not include sewing instruction.

 - Each size has it’s own PDF file.